-MPS I Hurler is the result of a specific enzyme (called iduronidase) either not working correctly or not being produced at all.
+MPS I Hurler-Scheie is the result of a specific enzyme (called iduronidase) either not working correctly or not being produced at all.
 This occurs because there is a mistake (mutation) in the gene called IDUA that gives the body the instructions for making the enzyme.
 This enzyme is essential in breaking down large sugar molecules called GAGs.
 When these are not completely broken down they remain stored in the body's cells and accumulate in many tissues and organs.
-The symptoms of MPS I Hurler are a result of the build-up of dermatan sulphate and heparan sulphate in the body.
-In general, the severity of MPS I Hurler is related to the level of enzyme activity that remains.
+The symptoms of MPS Hurler-Scheie are a result of the build up of dermatan sulphate and heparan sulphate in the body.
+The severity of MPS I is related to the level of enzyme activity.
 Higher enzyme activity levels lead to less build up of dermatan sulphate and heparan sulphate within the body, resulting in milder signs and symptoms (sometimes called attenuated disease).
-Lower or absent enzyme activity levels lead to a build up of dermatan sulphate and heparan sulphate within the body, resulting in varying moderate to severe symptoms of MPS I Hurler-Scheie and MPS I Hurler.
-How is MPS I Hurler inherited?
+This is what happens in MPS I Scheie.
+Lower or absent enzyme activity levels lead to build-up of dermatan sulphate and heparan sulphate within the body, resulting in varying moderate to severe symptoms of MPS I Hurler-Scheie and MPS I Hurler.
+How is MPS I inherited?

-Genes are the unique set of instructions inside our bodies that make each of us an individual How common is MPS I Hurler?
+Genes are the unique set of instructions inside our bodies that make each or us an individual A carrier will not show symptoms but can pass the defective gene to their child

-It is estimated that MPS I Hurler affects about 1 in 200,000 newborns in Europe.
-We have thousands of genes and they are the blueprint for our growth and development, as well as controlling how our bodies function.
+Autosomal recessive pattern is when both parents are carriers of the defective gene We have thousands of genes and they are the blueprint for our growth and development, as well as controlling how our bodies function.
 If a particular gene is faulty, or altered, then it will not work efficiently.
 Genes are carried on structures called chromosomes.
-It is usual to have 23 pairs of chromosomes that are numbered in pairs from pair 1 to pair 22, plus one pair of sex chromosomes: XX for a female and XY for a male.
+It is usual to have 23 pairs of chromosomes that are numberedin pairs from pair 1 to pair 22, plus one pair of sex chromosomes: XX for a female and XY for a male.
 A child will inherit one set of chromosomes from the mother in the egg, and one set from the father in the sperm, therefore we each have two copies of each gene, one of which is inherited from each parent.
 In a person with MPS I, both copies of the associated gene in each cell have mutations (mistakes).
 The parents each carry one copy of the mutated gene, but they do not show signs and symptoms of the disease.
 This is known as being a carrier.
-A carrier will not show symptoms but can pass the defective gene to their child Autosomal recessive - Affected by the disease 25% - Carriers of affected gene 50% Unaffected by the disease 25% There is a genetic test that can be used to confirm whether or not a child has MPS I Hurler Autosomal recessive pattern is when both parents are carriers of the defective gene When both parents are carriers of the faulty MPS I gene (autosomal recessive), for each pregnancy there is a 25% (1:4) chance of having a child with MPS I. The chance of a baby inheriting MPS I is the same for every pregnancy.
+When both parents are carriers of the faulty MPS I gene (autosomal recessive) for each pregnancy there is a 25% (1:4) chance of having a child with MPS I. The chance of a baby inheriting MPS I is the same for every pregnancy.
 Brothers and sisters of a person affected by MPS I might also be carriers of the disease and it is recommended that they seek advice from their local genetic department about the potential risks in future pregnancies.

-How is MPS I Hurler diagnosed?
+How common is MPS I Hurler-Scheie?